pactumjs/pactumjs.github.io/request-making.md

 ## GraphQL

-Use `withGraphQLQuery` or `withGraphQLVariables` to pass GraphQL data to the request. *Works for only POST requests.*
+Use `withGraphQLQuery` or `withGraphQLVariables` to pass GraphQL data to the request.

 ```js
 it('post graphql query & variables', async () => {